organisciak/dissertation/document/3_apriori.md

 ### Task Flow

-Before proposing the variations of designing the microblogging task to be studied, let's first establish the space within which we are working.
+Before parameterizing the designs of the microblogging task to be studied, a brief exploration of the design space will help discussion.

-Commonly, a worker goes through the following steps:
+Commonly, a paid crowdsourcing worker goes through the following steps:

  1. Worker $w$ arrives at task page
  2. $w$ is shown a preview of task $t$